k12345663/studio/PROJECT_REPORT.md

 *   Export Options (PDF, DOCX).
 *   Interview Mode UI.
 *   More granular AI regeneration (e.g., single question).
-*   Direct PDF/DOCX resume parsing instead of text pasting (if desired in future).

 This report provides a comprehensive overview of the RecruTake application, reflecting the latest feature enhancements and AI prompting strategies.